Merciless Parliament: Execution of Nicholas Brembre

+Purge of the Royal Household

 The purge continued deep into the administration, dozens of retainers, clerks, chaplains, and secretaries to Richard were summarily condemned and executed.
 The seven judges who authorized Richard's actions under duress were arrested.
 The judges were the only men to be given formal trials before the House of Lords, but despite their pleas for leniency, they too were convicted and executed.
 As the purge continued, men less obviously involved in the plot were arrested.
-Richard's confessor, Thomas Rushhook, Bishop of Chichester, was accused of being involved in the plot, but the House of Lords refused to try him and the Parliament adjourned on 6 March and resumed on 12 March.
+Richard's confessor, Thomas Rushhook, Bishop of Chichester, was accused of being involved in the plot, but the House of Lords refused to try him and the parliament adjourned on 6 March and resumed on 12 March.

 The session continued through April and May as Richard's chamber knights were tried and executed.
 Richard's intermediaries who had been negotiating with France were discovered and executed.
 By the end of April, most of what remained of Richard's staff had fled to the countryside or left the country altogether and many were convicted in absentia.
 The session began to come to an end with the trial of a knight named Simon Burley, who was accused of involvement in the plot.
 He was a veteran of the war and had been an adviser of the Black Prince, Richard's father.
 He had friends among the nobility and was a close friend of Edmund Langley, Duke of York.
 Langley was an influential lord who represented a significant bloc, and rose to defend Burley.
 The Duke of Gloucester endorsed Burley's condemnation.
 The two men became increasingly hostile in the first week of May.
 The King, who was presiding during the entire session, rose for the first time to join the Duke of York in resisting the effort.
 Gloucester and the King began quarreling and nearly came to blows.
 Before the entire council, Gloucester informed the King that if he wished to retain his crown, he should stop attempting to defend his friends.
 The King gave in.
 Burley was condemned and executed.
 Gloucester brought Rushhook before Parliament again and he was convicted of treason and exiled to Ireland.

 Among the members of King Richard's retinue to be condemned, were John Beauchamp of Holt, James Baret, and John Salisbury, who were all hanged and beheaded; Robert Bealknap (Belknap), Roger Fulthorp, William Burgh, John Locton and Sir John Cary Chief Baron of the Exchequer who were exiled to Ireland.
 Thomas Usk (author of The Testament of Love) and John Blake, members of Brembre's and Tresilian's households respectively, were also put to death.